1. Who should apply for LINK?

 The application deadline for the Class of 2024 is December 6, 2019 at 11:59PM.
 Late or incomplete applications will not be accepted.

-To learn more about LINK and to meet current LINK scholars, parents, and staff, please join us at one of two information sessions.
+To learn more about LINK and to meet current LINK scholars, parents, and staff, please join us at one of three information sessions.
 Potential Scholar Info Sessions for the Class of 2024 will be held on:

 - Saturday, October 26, 2019 at 11AM